6 MIN READ

 An Action Plan is a list of tasks that you need to do to complete a simple project or objective.

-To draw up an Action Plan, simply list the tasks that you need to complete to deliver your project or objective, in the order that you need to complete them.
+To draw one up, simply list the tasks that you need to complete to deliver your project or objective, in the order that you need to complete them.

 To do this, first brainstorm every step you'll need to take to follow your task to completion.
 Then, analyze tasks to see if there are any that can be pruned, or delegated.
 Lastly, use the SCHEMES mnemonic to double check that you've considered all critical areas.